roman-milk/roman-milk.github.io/open-mike-night.md

  "Next up for your entertainment we have Jerry Oskham.
 Tonight's topic is a fitting one for Jerry as he is a pre-med student at Hoskins.
 Let's have a big welcome for Jerry."

  I handed the mike off to Jerry and walked over and took my seat at the bar.
 Instead of looking in the mirror I swiveled around on my stool so I could check out the crowd.
 As I looked out over the patrons Melody came up behind me.
-Report_Story #2